-Operational risk is the risk of loss resulting from inadequate or failed processes or systems, including human errors, or due to external events that are neither market- nor credit- related.
+Operational risk is the risk of loss resulting from inadequate or failed processes or systems, including human errors, or due to external events that are neither market- nor credit-related.
 Operational Risk is inherent in each of the Firm's businesses and Corporate functions, and it can manifest itself in various ways including errors, fraudulent acts, business interruptions, and inappropriate behavior of employees or vendors.
 These events could result in financial losses, including litigation and regulatory fines, as well as other damage to the Firm, including reputational harm.
 To monitor and control operational risk, the Firm maintains an overall framework that includes oversight and governance, risk selfassessment, capital measurement, and reporting and monitoring.
-Risk management is responsible for prescribing this framework for the lines of business and Corporate functions, whose activities give rise to operational risk, which is intended to enable the Firm to function with a sound and well-controlled operational environment.
+Risk Management is responsible for prescribing to the lines of business and corporate functions critical elements of this framework, including governance, risk self-assessment and reporting and monitoring.
+The lines of business and corporate functions are responsible for implementing these aspects of the framework.
+The framework is intended to enable the Firm to function with a sound and well-controlled operational environment.

-Refer to pages 155-157 of JPMorgan Chase's 2013 Form 10-K and page 73 of JPMorgan Chase's 2014 Form10-Q for a discussion of JPMorgan Chase's Operational Risk Management.
+Refer to pages 155-157 of JPMorgan Chase's 2013 Form 10-K and pages 71-72 of JPMorgan Chase's 3Q14 Form 10-Q for a discussion of JPMorgan Chase's Operational Risk Management.